csaid/csaid.github.io/_posts/2025-01-08-beefotunatarianism.md

 As seen in the graph above, smaller fish like flounder and mackerel are deprived of more welfare than larger fish like tuna.
 Similar results would be obtained if we used the number of painful deaths per 1,000 calories as our metric.

 ### Details
 To make these estimates, I started with the number of individual animals per 1,000 calories (green).
-These are high for small fish like mackerel and small for large fish like tuna.
+These are high for small fish like mackerel and low for large fish like tuna.
 If we multiply by the life days deprived per animal killed, we can calculate the number of life days we deprive for every 1,000 calories (orange).
 Finally, we can use subjective estimates of each animal’s welfare per day to compute the _adjusted welfare deprived per 1,000 calories_ (blue).
 More details are in the [Methods doc](https://docs.google.com/document/d/1uFxgcfYCh269Ooe-LQLaPOhOke4lrcRKPZYlZogDW34/edit?tab=t.0).
 <div class="wrapper">
   <img src='/assets/2025_beefotunatarianism/fig_wild_animals_breakdown.png' class="inner" style="position:relative border: #222 2px solid; max-width:100%;" >
 </div>